azagniotov/stubby4j/README.md

 ### Making requests over TLS

+In March 2021, the [RFC8996](https://datatracker.ietf.org/doc/html/rfc8996) deprecating `TLS 1.0` (introduced in 1999)
-Although as part of continuous improvement of Java security, the industry is moving towards disabling `TLS 1.0` (introduced in 1999) and `TLS 1.1` (introduced in 2006), `stubby4j` continues to support the legacy protocols in order to provide testing support for legacy applications that still have not (or cannot upgrade) to the more secure & the recommended TLS protocol versions.
+and `TLS 1.1` (introduced in 2006) was approved.
+Furthermore, while as part of continuous improvement of Java security, the industry continues the process of disabling the aforementioned protocols, there are still legacy applications that have not (or not able to) upgraded to the more secure & the recommended TLS protocol versions.
+Therefore, in order to acommodate a range of integration testing needs, `stubby4j` continues to support these legacy protocol versions.

 #### Supported protocols

 `stubby4j` can accept requests over most available versions of the SSL (Secure Sockets Layer) and its successor TLS